cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/map/overmap.md

 ### How mutable specials are placed

 #### Overmaps and joins

+Note: "overmap" in the following context should not be confused with "overmap level" or "overmap" as a 180x180 chunk of OMTs that the near-infinite world map is divided into.

 A mutable special has a collection of _overmaps_ which define the OMTs used to build it and _joins_ which define the way in which they are permitted to connect with one another.
 Each overmap may